 Photo Source: Discover Surrey

 Not far from the main village of Crescent Beach is picturesque Blackie Spit Park.
 Surrounded on 3 sides by water, and home to 5 kilometres of nature trails, it’s a nice detour and the perfect spot to do a little birdwatching or look for curious seals as they poke their heads above the surface.

 Time for lunch?
 Or in need of a caffeine pick-me-up?
 Pop into the Sunflower Café (12310 Beecher Street) for a coffee, tasty baked goods, or something off of their mouthwatering brunch menu.
-Or, for a casual sit-down meal with an epic view, head to Hooked Fish Bar.
+Or, for a casual sit-down meal on a patio with an epic view, head to Hooked Fish Bar.
 You can also ride up to their take-out window and dine al fresco at the beach if you prefer.

 Zigzag your way back to White Rock’s waterfront along neighbourhood streets and you’ll avoid any long downhill stretches as you descend the 100 metres back to your starting point, and wrap up your explorations with a stroll on East Beach and a well-deserved cold treat!
 Choose from dozens of ice cream flavours at Sandcastle Sea Shoppe (15525 Marine Drive), Famous Rome (15543 Marine Drive) or Heaven’s Angels (15555 Marine Drive).
-Or, for a taste of the Hawaiian islands, try a shave ice from the newly opened Aloha Beach Picnic (15229 Marine Drive).
+Or, for a taste of the Hawaiian islands, try shave ice from Aloha Beach Picnic (15229 Marine Drive).